The AI advantage: Experimentation and speed

 Pitfalls to avoid

-- Vanity lifts: Clicks, opens, and time on page can be noisy.
-Tie experiments to metrics tied to revenue, retention, or unit costs.
+Vanity lifts: Clicks, opens, and time on page can be noisy.
+Tie experiments to revenue-connected metrics connected to revenue, retention, or unit costs.

-- Metric soup: Do not add new metrics for every feature.
-Map signals to the smallest possible set of metrics.
+Metric soup: Do not add new metrics for every feature.
+Map signals to the smallest possible set of existing metrics.

-- Shifting targets: Lock the hypothesis and window before you start.
-If the world changes, document it, then restart the clock.
+Shifting targets: Lock the hypothesis and window before you start.
+If conditions change, document it, then restart the clock.

 Next steps